benaston/NDecorate/readme.md

 NDecorate
 =====

-Enables composition of multi-functional types using the decorator pattern.
+Enables composition of multi-functional types using the decorator pattern without requiring constructor injection or a concrete inheritance chain.

 Example
 =====